Soumyadeep-github/Data-Ingestion/README.md

    FIELDNAMES : A list of a column names.

-   SCD_TYPE : 1 - Ovewrite updates into the same column.
+   SCD_TYPE : 1 - Overwrite updates into the same column.
-              2 - Ovewrite updates into another column when updates are present.
+              2 - Overwrite updates into another column when updates are present.

    UPDATE_COLUMNS : A dictionary of column names from where updates will be conisdered.